Church of the Holy Innocents, Rossmore: Condition

 As at 10 July 2017, The Church of the Holy Innocents retains most of its original fabric and has not been modified in an extensive manner.
 However, poor maintenance during the recent past has resulted in the deterioration of some of the wooden elements of the structure, such as the porch, chapel, and vestry roofs, and external vestry door.
 This has in turn resulted in some water and pest damage to the church interior, particularly along the south wall of the chancel and the southwest corner of the vestry.
 However, recent efforts by the Diocese of Sydney at improving maintenance of the church has enhanced its condition and there are plans to conduct restoration works on the church and its grounds in the near future.

 The Church of the Holy Innocents has good integrity and intactness as the majority of its original fabric is extant.
 The churchyard has fair integrity and intactness as it retains most of its original fabric, but is in need of maintenance works.
 The churchyard has only poor integrity and intactness as its boundary fence has been removed, although it still exists as an open space.

 Modifications and dates

-The Church of the Holy Innocents features no major modifications – it is still largely original in form – although there has been some small alterations to different aspects of the building (i.e. removal of stone cross on nave roof, lowering of the pulpit, replacement of the original cedar shingles on the nave roof with abestos shingles, etc.).
+The Church of the Holy Innocents features no major modifications – it is still largely original in form – although there have been some small alterations to different aspects of the building (i.e., removal of the stone cross on the nave roof, lowering of the pulpit, replacement of the original cedar shingles on the nave roof with asbestos shingles, etc.).

 Previously, there have been three renovation projects undertaken to restore the church: one in the late 1940s, one in the 1960s, and the other in the early 1990s.